 Do your vacation however you’d like to do it.
 Honestly, I watched a lot of Netflix lying in bed at night.
 I don’t like going out to drink, and it’s kind of expensive.
 If I didn’t go on a date, which I did a lot of, I just relaxed.
 And after spending all day, every day, around people, relaxing by myself was fantastic.
 Some people judged me and thought it was weird.
 “Why are you watching TV in Croatia?”
 Well, I spent the day out in public and spent a lot of nights out on dates with men.

 Thanks to Julie for this amazing interview!
-For more on Julie, definitely check out her Instagram.
+For more on Julie, definitely check out her private practice in Seattle Sound Speech and Swallowing and her Instagram.